keejelo/EasyDialogBox/css/README.txt

-If using Bootstrap then use the file "easydlg_bootstrap.css" instead of "easydlg.css"
+Made changes to the file "easydlg.css" so it should also work with Bootstrap 4 Tests did not show any strange css-behaviour.